tcle103/cmpm-121-d3/PLAN.md

 - [x] make interfaces to represent caches
 - [x] draw caches as grey or blue based on interactibility
 - [x] detect if player is within cell
-- [ ] detect if cells are within 3 of active cell
+- [x] detect if cells are within 3 of active cell
+- [ ] make some cells caches and some cells not with luck
+- [ ] make tooltip display cache number